symfony/symfony-docs/configuration/micro_kernel_trait.rst

             return __DIR__.'/../var/logs';
         }
     }

+.. versionadded:: 3.4
+    Support for annotation routing without an external bundle was added in Symfony 3.4.
+Prior to version 3.4, you needed to install the SensioFrameworkExtraBundle.

 Unlike the previous kernel, this loads an external ``app/config/config.yml`` file, because the configuration started to get bigger: